#AmWriting

 An Invitation to the January Blueprint!

 It’s on again!
 The Blueprint is one of our most popular offerings—Our 10 step plan to help you define the book you want to write before you write 100k words in search of it—but this time we’re going in fast and we’re knocking this puppy out in just 6 weeks.
-Starting January 12 and rolling though February, Jennie Nash and I (this is KJ) will lead you through the 14 foundational questions that every writer should ask of themselves and their book, whether you’re just getting started, are mid-draft or starting on on the whatever-number revision.
-We’ll have weekly assignments and live events (recorded so no one missed anything).
-We’ll have workbooks and updated access to all the Blueprint resources.
+Starting January 12 and rolling though February 20, Jennie Nash and I (this is KJ) will lead you through the 14 foundational questions that every writer should ask of themselves and their book, whether you’re just getting started, are mid-draft or starting on on the whatever-number revision.
+We’ll have weekly assignments and live events (Mondays 6:30 PM EST/3:30 PM PST, recorded so no one missed anything).
+We’ll have updated access to all the Blueprint resources.
 There will be chat and solidarity and all the energy that comes from being a part of a community all working together to reach the same goal.
 Plus, every time we’ve done a Blueprint, somebody ends up with a book deal (listen here: An #AmWriting Success Story! ).
 That could be you.
 I LOVE Blueprint season.
 As Jennie says in the episode, the Blueprint comes from her realization that over and over again in her book coaching career (which is long and storied) she was seeing people come to her with the same mistakes—300-350 page manuscripts that lacked an inner structure, or an internal point, that meandered, were all plot and no heart or tried to offer instruction without ever conveying why it was so badly needed and what it would change for the reader.
-Her secret is that she developed the Blueprint for revision (and she recorded a whole episode about that, coming later this week) and then realized that using it from the get-go works, too.
+Her secret is that she developed the Blueprint for revision (more about that HERE) and then realized that using it from the get-go works, too.
 Look, I’m the first to tell you that the Blueprint doesn’t solve everything.
 But it helps… a lot.
 So get ready to Blueprint, whether you’re starting a new project or revising the current one (that’s where I’ll be)—and if you’re not already a supporter of the podcast (the only way to access the Blueprint) you should be.
-Right now it’s $100 a year, going up January 1.
 Oh I am so IN, counting the days.
-What if you want even MORE?
+APPLICATIONS CLOSED What if you want even MORE?
 Then you could be one of a very few #AmWriting subscribers who join our first ever Blueprint Sprint cohort.
 6 weeks of working together and write-alongs, 5 group-only live sessions, which will be recorded for anyone who can’t attend and a members-only community dedicated to helping you create a Blueprint that leads you to the book you want to write, ending with direct feedback from me and from Jennie on your flap copy and 3 page Inside-Outline.
 We’re keeping this small on purpose—we max out at 10 and we might drop that down—so applications to join this group open today and will be evaluated on a first-come, first serve basis.
 Once we have 10 people, we will close down the application, so get yours in early!
 Early-bird pricing is $1000 until December 22, after that the price goes up to $1200 (if there are spaces left by then).
 What are we looking for?
 10 writers who are prepared to commit to the process and to the cohort, who do what they set out to do when they set out to do it, who welcome constructive feedback and are willing to do what it takes to build a blueprint for the book they want to create.
 Writers who know that sometimes you must look a hard truth in the face and cut your losses, that what goes in the scrap heap is rarely resurrected but that the scrap heap is a necessary part of the work.
 Writers who won’t take no for an answer, but can hear “not this” and feel both disappointment and a burning determination that the next effort will be the one that gets there.
 Also: no a******s.
 What will you need to apply?
 We want to hear about your professional and publishing backgrounds, but no publishing experience is necessary.
 We want to know where you are with this current project, but “still noodling” is a fine answer.
 The primary requirements are first, a readiness to do the work and second and more ephemerally, our sense of what makes a cohesive cohort.
 If that sounds like you, here you go—the time to apply is now.
 This is a public episode.
 If you'd like to discuss this with other subscribers or get access to bonus episodes, visit amwriting.substack.com/subscribe

 21 min